Common climber mistakes and how to avoid them

 1. Not double-checking your belay and knots

 Trad climbers wear helmets much more often than sport climbers, but why?
 You can deck, slam the wall, or flip upside down in sport climbing, and loose rock is always a hazard.
 Evaluate all the risks before you make a fashion-based decision not to protect your head.
 3. More confidence than competence

 There are many ways to screw up when belaying.
 In multi-pitch climbing, slack in your tie-in or an unreliable redirect piece can result in dangerous shock loads.
 When belaying on the ground, taking your brake hand off the rope (even with an assisted braking device) can quickly lead to a dangerous fall.
-Another common mistake is standing too far away from the cliff when lead belaying— it’s easy to get dragged across the ground when the climber falls.
+Another common mistake is standing too far away from the cliff when lead belaying its easy to get dragged across the ground when the climber falls.
 A big loop of slack lying in the dirt is the lazy, incorrect way to give a "soft catch" belay.
 Finally, save the crag chat until your climber is safely back on the ground.
 5. Failing to knot the end of the rope

-You can endlessly debate how to equalize a three-piece anchor, but it’s more common to get seriously hurt being lowered on a sport climb than having an anchor fail on a trad route.
+You can endlessly debate how to equalize a three-piece anchor, but its more common to get seriously hurt being lowered on a sport climb than having an anchor fail on a trad route.
 If youre belaying a single-pitch route, tie a knot in the end of the rope, tie it to the rope bag, or tie it yourself.
 Do it out of habit, not just when you think the rope might not reach.
 Knotting the end of the ropes is equally important when rappelling.
 Slipping off the ends of rappel ropes is tragically common, even among very experienced climbers.